BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Results

 To assess scalability, we repeat the same procedure on the larger LLaMA~3.1 8B model, injecting bit-flips into blocks 3, 9, 15, and 28.
 BitFlipScope again identifies the correct corrupted block in every case, exhibiting the same asymmetric $\Delta\mathrm{Loss}$ pattern and dominant BSS score observed in the 3B model.
-Heatmaps and sensitivity plots for the 8B model are provided in Appendix~\ref{appendix:selfref-8b}.
-These results demonstrate that residual-path sensitivity generalizes consistently to deeper and larger LLM architectures.
+Heatmaps, sensitivity and robust z-score plots computed from each block, with threshold-based detection for the Llama 3.1 8B model, are provided in Appendix~\ref{appendix:results_8b}.
+Optimal selection of the threshold and avoiding any false positive detection results are provided in Appendix \ref{appendix:robust_detection} \& \ref{appendix:selfref-noFP}.These results demonstrate that residual-path sensitivity generalizes consistently to deeper and larger LLM architectures.\\

+We next evaluate BitFlipScope in scenarios where multiple transformer blocks are corrupted simultaneously.
+Figs.~\ref{fig:multi_block_analysis_5_9} and~\ref{fig:multi_block_analysis_12_5} show representative cases where bit-flips are injected into two layers of the LLaMA-3.2 3B model.
+In both settings, the robust z-score based detection identifies the dominant corrupted block in the first iteration and subsequently reveals the second corrupted block once the first fault is neutralized.
+These results confirm that BitFlipScope can reliably localize multiple corrupted blocks within the same model. \\

+Finally, we evaluate false positives by applying BitFlipScope’s self-referential pipeline to a clean LLaMA-3.2 3B model under the same $\alpha$-sweep.
+In this setting, no block exceeds the corruption threshold $\tau = 3$ across $N$ independent runs, yielding a false positive rate of 0\%.
+The corresponding BSS and robust z-score distributions for the clean model are shown in Appendix~\ref{appendix:selfref-noFP}.